Skip to main content

 What does this mean?

-This means that the email address that was supplied when filling out the form is already on file in Shopify, but the customer record attached to that email address does not have an account.
-The app will display this message and trigger the app's customer account verification email template to be sent to the customer.
+This means that the email address that was supplied when filling out the form is already on file in Shopify, but the customer is not logged in to their existing account.
+The app will display this message and trigger the app's Account verification email template to be sent to the customer.
+After using the emailed verification link, the form submission data gets added to the customer's account record.

 Why does this happen?

-This usually happens when an email address was previously collected via a newsletter sign-up, during guest checkout, or if a customer record was created directly in the Shopify admin.
-Many stores have newsletter signup forms that show in popup, or as an embedded form in the store's footer, so this error is somewhat common.
+This happens when an email address was previously collected via a newsletter sign-up, during guest checkout, if a customer record was created directly in the Shopify admin, or if a customer signs up through Shopify's passwordless new Customer account system.

+When a customer record already exists in Shopify but the user is not logged in to their account, the app must verify account ownership before updating the account with new form submission data.
 When this error occurs, the app will send the customer account verification email to the customer.
 This email contains a special link to confirm they have access to the email address in question.
-When the link is clicked, the customer is able to set and confirm the desired password for their account.
-If you're using a newer version of the app's forms (version 4.2.0 or above), then all of the custom data that was previously collected when the customer registered for an account will be automatically added once the customer confirms their email address.
+When the link is clicked, the customer is able to set and confirm the desired password for their Legacy account or is instantly verified when using passwordless new Customer accounts.
+When verified, all of the data that was collected on form submission will be automatically added to the customer's account record.

 How to avoid it

-This is built-in logic in Shopify, so unfortunately this logic is not something that can be controlled by Customer Fields.
-The goal behind Shopify's logic is to ensure that the user registering for an account actually has access to the email address that is already on file, since the user would be able to access any previous orders that were placed using the email address.
+The goal behind this logic is to ensure that the user registering for an account actually has access to the email address that is already on file, since the user would be able to access any previous orders or data that were placed associated with the email address.

-As mentioned above, Shopify's system is designed to send the customer an email that allows them to activate their account when this "Verify email" error occurs, so you might not need to take any additional action since the customer can simply activate their account from the email they received.
+For Legacy customer accounts, the pre-existing customer account would need to be deleted to allow the customer to submit the form without verification, however the verification process should allow the customer to activate their account when this "Verify email" error occurs, so you might not need to take any additional action since the customer can simply activate their account from the email they received.

 Important note about email verification setting for forms